In this article, we are going to dive deeper into inventory write-off. Let’s start with no further delay.

 It is more important to recall that the reduction in the inventory amount can never be the extent and admitted over multiple periods.
 Because this could mean that there is some extra benefit connected with the inventory item.

-This is the reason why the inventory write-off must be admitted and recognized at once.
+This is the reason why it must be admitted and recognized at once.

 How to reduce inventory write-off?